pkantue/molomolotech/Podcast/ShowNotes/Eddy Gitonga.md

 Now, as a business coaching specialist at WIDU.africa, Eddy empowers entrepreneurs with design thinking and lean startup skills, driving environmental innovation and positive global impact.

-### Stay tuned as Eddy shares his journey, insights on sustainable innovation, and how we can contribute to a cleaner, greener, smarter future!"
+### Pre-record: Stay tuned as Eddy shares his journey, insights on sustainable innovation, and how we can contribute to a cleaner, greener, smarter future!"

 ## Questions